 The Consultative Council of Swaziland deals only with European affairs while for those relating to indigenous people the Swazi chiefs are directly responsible.
 The population is of Bantu stock, few Europeans are present.

-According to Abbreviationfinder,the South African government has always claimed its sovereignty over the territory but without obtaining any result from the London government.
+According to Abbreviationfinder, an acronym site which also features history of Swaziland, the South African government has always claimed its sovereignty over the territory but without obtaining any result from the London government.
 Indeed, the British government has repeatedly stated that it does not want to transfer the colony to the South African Union to respect the wishes of the natives.
 And the requests of the Union remained unsuccessful until shortly before the Second World War.

 In 1938 the Anglo-African Joint Advisory Conference was born in Swaziland, which however did not change the situation.
 And in 1948, when the government of the South African Union was made up exclusively of nationalists, racists, even more London was determined not to leave the protectorate.